Best Eats

 Yellow Dog Tavern

 A stone’s throw from the Canada Life Centre and Burton Cummings Theatre, the Yellow Dog is our top choice for a pint before a Jets game or after a live show at the Burt.
-The friendly tavern has long been a big supporter of local beer and we appreciate their fresh, homecooked take on pub fare (you won’t find a deep fryer here).
-Try the Yellow Dog platter or perogy platter—both are local favourites.
+The friendly tavern has long been a favourite for industry workers along with being a big supporter of local beer.
+You'll appreciate their fresh, homecooked take on pub fare too (you won’t find a deep fryer here).

 ×